acsl-language/acsl/CONTRIBUTING.md

 - Each feature should be supported by examples.
 Any construct that is not illustrated by an example won't be taken into account.
 - Whenever it makes sense, use constructs from JML or C-like languages (C++, C#, Rust, ...).
-In particular any divergence from JML should be justified by the differences between C and Java
+In particular any divergence from JML should be justified by the differences between C and Java.